ghik/kubernetes-the-harder-way/docs/Installing_Kubernetes_Control_Plane.md

 ## Quick overview of `systemd`

-Ubuntu uses [`systemd`](https://en.wikipedia.org/wiki/Systemd) as the "init system", i.e. a software that manages services and daemons, making sure they are started upon system boot, in the correct order, etc.
+Ubuntu uses [`systemd`](https://en.wikipedia.org/wiki/Systemd) as the "init system", i.e. a piece of software that manages services/daemons, starting them during system boot, making sure they run in the correct order, etc.
+We'll be using `systemd` throughout this chapter to run Kubernetes components.
+Because of that, let's have a quick theoretical introduction into `systemd` in order to make things less magic.

 ### Unit files